manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-11-probability-interpretations.md

 For example, the Bayes' theorem does not concern itself with the interpretation of the probability, it does not matter how one interprets the probability, the theorem remains the same.

+### Conclusion
+In summary, there are multiple interpretations different of probability, and no single interpretation can explain all the observations.
+Fortunately, however, the choice of interpretation does not impact the the calculus of probability.